Shubham-Zone/Google-Solution-Challenge-project-SnapHealthTracker/README.md

 - Advanced encryption and security measures ensure complete confidentiality of sensitive information.

 ### Personalized Symptom Tips
+- When adding a medical report, users are prompted to enter symptoms.
-- Input your symptoms to receive tailored advice and recommendations for better understanding and managing your health.
+- Utilize the symptoms provided by users to generate tailored advice and recommendations for better understanding and managing their health.
+- Receive insights based on the reported symptoms, helping users make informed decisions about their health.

 ### Sophisticated Symptom Analysis
 - Identify patterns and trends in symptoms, with alerts for potential concerns and highlighting of serious symptoms.